I’m having a lovely quiet week, which is most welcome after last week’s hectic schedule, not that I’m complaining, it was all good.

 - The Good on You App helps you find brands to suit your ethics.
 They’re an Australian based company so i’m not sure if it’ll be of much use to us here in Ireland.

 - The website Love your Clothes have guides on how to buy the best quality, they also have tips on how to care and repair your clothes

-PPPS (that’s a lot of Ps) – At this time in previous years I wrote about Summer Crafts with Kids, Our trip to Cornwall (including the Eden Project), and one of my favourite blog posts Eco-folklore, greenwashing and misunderstandings
+PPS – At this time in previous years I wrote about Summer Crafts with Kids, Our trip to Cornwall (including the Eden Project), and one of my favourite articles Eco-folklore, greenwashing and misunderstandings